 "You know that Mom and Dad have been having problems.
 We've tried to fix this, but things aren't working out."

 "We both love you very much.
 Nothing will ever change that love or the fact that we will always be here for you."

 "You are great kids.
 It is not your fault that we are splitting up."

 "Even though things are going to change, we will always be a family."

 Expect questions from your kids about how their lives will be affected too and be prepared to have answers.
 It’s okay if you do not have an answer prepared, just be as honest as possible while considering their feelings.

 This conversation will be one that your kids never forget and it will be tough on them, but you can help them cope with it.
 Set aside time to speak with each child separately and let them know you are still there for them no matter what happens.
 If they’re unwilling to open up with you at that moment, let a trusted confidant know about the situation.
 It may be a teacher, babysitter, or grandparent but they can help keep an eye out on your loved ones.

-If you have decided to get a divorce, our attorneys are here to help you through this process every step of the way.
+If you have decided to get a divorce, our Orange County divorce lawyers are here to help you through this process every step of the way.
 Contact the Gill Law Group at (949) 681-9952 to begin your free consultation today.